UPPMAX/UPPMAX-documentation/docs/getting_started/login_pelle_remote_desktop_website.md

     ![Pelle website login screen with details](img/login_pelle_remote_desktop_website_5.png)

-At the second dialog, pick your favorite desktop environment.
+At the second dialog, pick your favourite desktop environment.
 Both are equally fine.

 ???- question "How does that look like?"